ChrisRoss5/smoothzoom/readme.md

 Simply position the cursor and use the mousewheel to zoom in/out at the desired location.

 Highly customizable with many features!

+Solution for low-end PCs: Enable "Use screenshot" option!